-Over the next few minutes I slowly came back to reality, and of course got up to clean the floor.
-It was only when I was back in bed that it dawned on me what a strange experience it had been.
+Over the next few minutes, I slowly came back to reality, and got up to clean the floor.
+It was only when I was back in bed that it dawned on me that I hadn’t been my usual self.

 It seems I’d experienced an episode of what’s known as confusional arousals.
 I’m sure it wasn’t the first time either, but like many people, I probably don’t usually remember it.

 Do you wake up confused and do unusual things?

 If you sometimes behave in a confused or strange way, perhaps when someone else wakes you up, it could be that you’ve also experienced confusional arousals.